remusa/algorithms-practice/concepts/closures.md

 # Closures

+* **Definition**: a *closure* is a function inside another (parent) function, that *remembers* the context (and state, variables, methods, etc.) of its parent.
+A closure has access to its outer context (the parents), but not the other way around.
+A closure has access to *3 contexts*: local, the parent's and the global.
+* **Usage**:
+  * Extends behaviour of the parent function.
+  * Hides implementation details.
+  * Preserves values created in the parent function.

-* **Closure**:
+* **Other definitions**:
   * A *closure* is the combination of a function and the lexical environment within which that function was declared.
     * Closures are useful in hiding the implementation of functionality while still revealing the interface.
   * A *closure* is simply a function inside another function.
 It is used when you want to extend behavior such as pass variables, methods, or arrays from an outer function to inner function.
-We can also access the context defined in outer function from inner function, but not the other way around (remember the scope principles we talked about above).
+We can also access the context defined in outer function from inner function, but not the other way around.
     * Why is this relevant?
       * Extends behavior
       * Useful when working with events